Our Creative Process

 Hand-weaving

-Christiana learnt how to Batik while in Bali.
-She used it as her main practice in her final year of university.
+Christiana first learned Batik during her travels in Bali and used it as her primary technique during her final year of university.

 Batik